Search for Important Questions

 2. What is the role of teacher in emotional development?

-3. What are the differences between growth and development?
-Explain.
+3. What is the role of teacher in growth and development?

 1. Examine the educational philosophy of J. Krishnamurti.